 - failure to keep the patient clean (washing, brushing teeth, etc.).

-If there is suspicion of nursing home abuse or neglect, it’s imperative to discuss the case with an nearby attorney.
+If there is suspicion of nursing home abuse or neglect, it’s imperative to discuss the case with a DC attorney.

 The Legal Duties that Nursing Homes Owe to Their Residents

 Nursing home administrators and employees owe a duty of reasonable care to the residents of their facilities.
 Their job is to protect the residents from harm and ensure that they get the physical and medical care that they need.
 When they fail to abide by the level of care that a reasonable person would provide in the same situation, they may be liable for any injuries that result.